Capillary acquires US-based Brierley+Partners Read more >

 4 Min Read

-Dark stores were initiated in the UK and meant to serve a focussed purpose – to offer click-and-collect fulfilment for online orders.
+Dark stores were initiated in the UK and meant to serve a focused purpose – to offer click-and-collect fulfilment for online orders.
 As such, these stores do not exist in prime real-estate spots such as high streets or shopping malls.
 They are instead tucked away in relatively nondescript establishments strategically at locations with great road connectivity.

 Inside, you have pickers scurrying to collect ordered items for online shoppers and send them off for delivery.
 Outside, you have vehicles shuttling in and out, picking one order after another for delivery to addresses in the earmarked pin codes.